A warm-hearted winter writing retreat in Ontario

 The Main House:

-“The Tess Gallagher and Raymond Carver Suite”, A “semi-shared” room (walk through one to get to the other) with en-suite, $1045 +HST.
+“The Tess Gallagher and Raymond Carver Suite”, A “semi-shared” room (walk through one to get to the other) with en-suite, $1045.

-“The Leonard Cohen Room” and “The Alice Walker Room”, shared rooms with en-suite, $970+HST.
+“The Leonard Cohen Room” and “The Alice Walker Room”, shared rooms with en-suite, $970.

-The “Sabrina Ward Harrison Cabin” large private cabin with en-suite, $1270 +HST.
+The “Anne Michaels Cabin” large private cabin with en-suite, $1270.

-When you sign up you’ll be asked for a deposit between $200 and $500 plus HST to claim your spot — deposits vary based on room choice.
-We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into four monthly credit card payments.
+When you sign up you’ll be asked for a deposit between $200 and $500 to claim your spot — deposits vary based on room choice.
+We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into six monthly credit card payments.
 There’s no fee for using installments.
 Note, HST will be added to all costs.

 We don’t want money to be a barrier to participation for our programs, but we know it can be.
 This can be especially true for people facing marginalization, including black, indigenous and other people of colour.
 We have a small scholarship fund available, allocated on a first-come-first-served basis for anyone who needs it.
 Please let us know in your registration form if you’d like to apply.
 On the other hand, if you’re able to contribute to our scholarship fund, click here.